SumitPadhiyar/flip-book-maker/README.md

 # FlipBookMaker
-`src/main/java/flipbookmaker` contains source files for FlipBookMaker.
+Source files for FlipBookMaker are located at `src/main/java/flipbookmaker`.
 Flip language is described in `LANGUAGE_DESIGN.md`.

 ### Setup
 1. Install Maven